Daniel-J-Stevens/ubc-kcds_data-science-toolbox_capstone-project/van-trees_book/docs/analysis_intro.md

 height: 300px
 name: vancouver_skyline
 ---
-Vancouver skyline with street trees pictured in foreground.
+Vancouver skyline with street trees pictured in foreground [](vancouver-skyline).
 ```
 Vancouver is a city located on the west coast of Canada, perched between the North Shore Mountains and the Pacific Ocean.
 Known for its spectacular natural environment, it has been consistently ranked one of the most livable cities in the world throughout the last decade.